Xavier-WW/IoT-Arduino/README.md

 Hi there,
 in this repository, I will post several IoT Arduino projects that I am using for my home, and for a certain scenario.
-Such as Mobile environmental monitoring and security device for IDC; home 'welcoming' device; RFID and etc.
+Such as Mobile environmental monitoring and security device for IDC; home 'welcoming' device; RFID and more